Ethan Amundsen-Day

 Ethan Amundsen-Day (born 9 May 2005) is a professional footballer who plays as a centre-back for Eliteserien club HamKam.
 Born in England, he represented Norway at youth international level.

 Early life

 Amundsen-Day was born on 6 May 2005 in Leeds, England.
-He is of Norwegian descent through his family.
+He is of Norwegian descent.

 Club career

 Youth career

 Amundsen-Day joined Fredrikstad's youth academy in Norway before moving to Copenhagen youth academy in the Danish Superliga.
 Amundsen-Day joined Aston Villa youth academy at the age of 19, having come through the youth ranks at Copenhagen.

 HamKam

-On August 1, 2025, It was announced that Amundsen-Day had left Aston Villa and he signed a contract with Eliteserien side HamKam until Summer of 2029.
-On August 17, 2025, he made his professional debut for HamKam in the Eliteserien, coming on as a substitute in the 1–0 victory over Bryne FK.
+On 1 August 2025, It was announced that Amundsen-Day had left Aston Villa and he signed a contract with Eliteserien side HamKam until summer of 2029.
+On 17 August 2025, he made his professional debut for HamKam in the Eliteserien, coming on as a substitute in the 1–0 victory over Bryne FK.

 He scored his first goal for HamKam on 26 October 2025 during the 3–1 victory over Kristiansund BK.